Moshe Feldenkrais refers to the humility of learning, when he is endorsing the textbook on Functional Integration

 Endorsement of one of the two textbooks in basic theory of the Feldenkrais Method

-In the early summer of 1973, in a lecture for theater director Peter Brook and Teatro Campesino, Moshe Feldenkrais is making a point through telling a story.
-He is talking about the humility of learning and about knowing one’s place in society in this respect.
+In the early summer of 1973, during a lecture for theatre director Peter Brook and Teatro Campesino, Moshe Feldenkrais makes a point by telling a story.
+He speaks about the humility in learning and about knowing one’s place in this respect

-To clarify, he explains about the master/pupil relationship in the rabbinic world.
-He tells how a master, a rabbi, is conducting himself when his pupil presents a book to him that he has written and asks of his approval respectfully.
+To clarify this, he refers to the master–pupil relationship in the rabbinic tradition.
+He describes how a master, a rabbi, conducts himself when a pupil presents a book he has written and respectfully asks for the master’s approval.

-Haskama is an approbation or endorsement.
-The rabbi/teacher does not write a lengthy introduction, thus not diminishing the content of the book.
+Haskama denotes an approbation or endorsement.
+The rabbi–teacher does not write a lengthy introduction, thereby refraining from overshadowing or diminishing the content of the book itself.

-The historical context of the tradition of haskamas dates back centuries and has been a way to maintain the integrity and quality of Jewish literature.
-It also helps prevent the spread of incorrect or misleading information.
+Historically, the tradition of haskamot dates back centuries and has served to maintain the integrity and quality of Jewish literature.
+It has also functioned as a means to prevent the circulation of incorrect or misleading material.

 “I know this man; I know where he comes from,